01 of 05

 How to Design Exterior Paint Schemes that Show Off Your Modelling Skills

 Exterior paint schemes can make or break the effect of a dollhouse or model building.
-Depending on the scale, the relationships between color or hue, tone or value and chroma or intensity of the paints chosen can accent or play down design lines.
+Depending on the scale, the relationships between color or hue, tone or value, and chroma or intensity of the paints chosen can accent or play down design lines.
 Tone or value is the lightness (or darkness) of the color.
 Hue is how artists refer to the differences in the colors.
 All of these things come into play when deciding how to paint the exterior of a model building.
-If you are going to be creating entire streets, you will also have to take into account which items on the street you want to draw to the viewers attention first, and which items you want to downplay.
+If you are going to be creating entire streets, you will also have to take into account which items on the street you want to draw to the viewers' attention first, and which items you want to downplay.

-If choosing colors is difficult for you, you may want to learn more about color theory from About's Guide to Painting.
-You may also want to try an easy Hue Test, where you arrange colors like a rainbow, to see if you can distinguish and arrange similar colors.Continue to 2 of 5 below.
+Try using an easy Hue Test, where you arrange colors like a rainbow, to see if you can distinguish and arrange similar colors.Continue to 2 of 5 below.

 02 of 05